Invite a friend to get their first reward.Claim 1000 Satoshis

 Understanding Bitcoin: A Comprehensive Guide

-James Wong • NiHowdy Founder
+Reviewed by James Wong Pharm.D • NiHowdy Founder

-Reviewed October 1, 2023 • 33 min read
+October 1, 2023 • 33 min read

 Welcome to the world of Bitcoin – a decentralized digital currency that has captivated the minds of investors, technologists, and everyday users.
 As a groundbreaking innovation with the potential to revolutionize global finance, understanding how Bitcoin works is a fascinating subject to explore.
 In this comprehensive guide, we will delve into the history, technology, and practical applications of Bitcoin, helping you grasp the basics and navigate the ever-evolving landscape of digital currency.
 So, buckle up and get ready to embark on an exciting journey into the world of Bitcoin!